Blogtalk: Writing is Revision is Re-Writing is Craft

-Melissa Donovan’s blog post, Writing is Rewriting piqued my interest because I’m a vocal (at least to my students) proponent of revision as an essential part of writing craft.
+I’m a vocal proponent of revision as an essential part of writing craft.

 As a teacher, it always surprises me when beginning writers resist the revision process, because that’s often when the best writing takes place.
 I think of the first draft as a kind of rough sketch—the bones of the piece.
 It’s during the revision process that the skeleton acquires muscles and flesh and features.
 And I often have to do major surgery, restructuring the skeleton, before I can write what needs to be said.